freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/comma-quibbling.md

 # --description--

-Comma quibbling is a task originally set by Eric Lippert in his [blog](https://blogs.msdn.com/b/ericlippert/archive/2009/04/15/comma-quibbling.aspx).
+Comma quibbling is a task originally set by Eric Lippert in his 2009 blog.

 # --instructions--